gamemanual0/gm0/source/docs/common-mechanisms/active-intake/principles-of-an-intake.rst

   .. attention:: This is a common mistake that many inexperienced teams fail to take into account.

 - Another component is the varying angles that the game objects can be located in.
-This was especially apparent in the Relic Recovery season, where the “glyphs” (foam cubes) could be oriented in many directions.
+This was especially apparent in the Relic Recovery season, where the "glyphs" (foam cubes) could be oriented in many directions.

   Even though it was relatively easy to make a compliant wheel intake that could effectively intake glyphs in one direction, it was hard to make an intake that could deal with angled glyphs.
 Being able to intake glyphs in all orientations was especially important for multi-glyph autonomous modes.